w3f/polkadot-wiki/docs/learn/learn-inflation.md

 the distribution of the inflation to validators and nominators versus the treasury will change dynamically to provide incentives to participate (or not participate) in staking.

-There is a [dynamic _ideal staking rate_](#ideal-staking-rate) (in the figure set to 0.59 or 59%) that the network tries to maintain.
-The goal is to have the _system staking rate_ meet the _ideal staking rate_.
+There is a [dynamic _ideal staking rate_](#ideal-staking-rate) (in the figure set to 0.6 or 60%) that the network tries to maintain.
+The inflation model will incentivize network participants to stake when the _system staking rate_ < _ideal staking rate_ and disincentivize staking when _system staking rate_ > _ideal staking rate_.
+The goal is to have the system staking rate meet the ideal staking rate.
 The system staking rate would be the total amount staked over the total token supply, where the total amount staked is the stake of all validators and nominators on the network.
 The ideal staking rate accounts for having sufficient backing of {{ polkadot: DOT :polkadot }}
 {{ kusama: KSM :kusama }} to prevent the possible compromise of security while keeping the native